driftyco/ionic-gulp-tasks/README.md

 ### Ionic Gulp tasks

 A curated collection of [Gulp](http://gulpjs.com/) tasks for building Ionic apps.
-Using these tasks allows you to stay up to date if the default Ionic 2 build changes while it is in Beta.
+Using these tasks allows you to stay up to date if the default Ionic 2 build changes while it is in beta.

 #### Tasks